Housing ProceduresNew Student Move-In: Fall Semester

 In order to ensure suites are being maintained properly and to check for unreported damage, Student Housing staff, College staff, and Security collaborate to complete health and safety inspections.
-Each semester Student Housing staff will enter suites and apartments for health and safety inspections.
+Student Housing staff will enter suites and apartments for health and safety inspections twice each semester.
 Residents will be notified in advance of the inspections.

 Residents are expected to keep their suites and rooms clean and safe.
 Inspections will be for unsanitary conditions (accumulated trash or concerns with cleanliness) and for fire safety violations.
 If a suite or room does not meet health and safety specifications, the residents will have one week to correct the situation at which time another inspection will be scheduled.